projectcalico/calico/docs/source/l2-interconnectFabric.rst

 I am not showing the end points in this diagram, and the end points would be unaware of anything in the fabric (as noted above).

-In the particular case of this diagram, each TOR is segmented into four logical switches (possibly by using 'port VLANs'), [#vswitch]_ and each compute server has a connection to each of those logical switches.
-We will call those logical switches by their color.
-Each TOR would then have a blue, green, orange, and red logical switch.
+In the particular case of this diagram, each ToR is segmented into four logical switches (possibly by using 'port VLANs'), [#vswitch]_ and each compute server has a connection to each of those logical switches.
+We will identify those logical switches by their color.
+Each ToR would then have a blue, green, orange, and red logical switch.
 Those 'colors' would be members of a given *plane*, so there would be a blue plane, a green plane, an orange plane, and a red plane.
-Each plane would have a dedicated spine switch. and each TOR in a given spine would be connected to its spine, and only its spine.
+Each plane would have a dedicated spine switch. and each ToR in a given spine would be connected to its spine, and only its spine.

 Each plane would constitute an IP network, so the blue plane would be 2001:db8:1000::/36, the green would be 2001:db8:2000::/36, and the